Branch Registration in Poland

 Legal personality of the branch

-It is worth knowing that a branch of a foreign company in Poland has no legal personality under Polish commercial law.
-The branch is only a separate organizational and financial unit of a foreign undertaking conducting business activity outside of usual location.
+It is worth knowing that a branch of a foreign company in Poland has no legal personality under Polish Commercial Law.
+The branch is only a separate organizational and financial unit of a foreign undertaking conducting business activities outside of usual location.

 Because the branch of a foreign company in Poland has no legal personality, it may not act independently in economic relationships.
 Agreements between contractors shall be undersigned exclusively in the name and on behalf of the foreign company.